 Rain Dance (2020)

-"Rain Dance provides a wonderful introduction to Shane Hennessy’s music for those who are unfamiliar; for established fans it’s a triumphant reaffirmation of his virtuosity and compositional excellence." - The Irish Times
+"Rain Dance provides a wonderful introduction to Shane Hennessy’s music for those who are unfamiliar; for established fans it’s a triumphant reaffirmation of his virtuosity and compositional excellence." - Mark Lysaght, Irish Music Magazine

 "Emotionally mature music combined with masterful technical ability - the idea that it was just one guitar never crossed my mind" - The Irish Times